array ʃarray_typeʅ array_name(dimension1ʃ, ..., dimensionNʅ) ʃsaveʅ;

+.
 Only one array at a time can be declared with the array statement.
-The array name must be unique and contain only letters, numbers, or the underscore ('_') character.
-It must begin with a letter.
+The array name must be unique and must contain only letters, numbers, or the underscore character.
+The name must begin with a letter.
+You can declare arrays in PROC GLOBAL

 Arrays can be numeric, alphanumeric or string.
 By default an array is numeric, but the type can be modified by specifying the array_type.
 If creating an alphanumeric array, the length of each array element can be specified by definining the array_type as follows: